danielsaidi/GestureButton/README.md

         ) { isPressed in
             Color.yellow // You can use any button content view.
         }
+        .gestureButtonConfiguration(...)
     }
 }
 ```

-You can pass in various delays and timeouts to change how the button behaves, e.g. the max time between two taps for the taps to count as a double-tap.
-You can use any `View` as the button label.
+You can pass in custom configurations to change how the button behaves, e.g. the max time between two taps for the taps to count as a double-tap.
+You can use any content `View` as the button label, based on the `isPressed` state.